 - Entrepreneurship Plus Program from Virginia Western teaches students and prospective entrepreneurs how to launch a business in one semester.
 While enrolled, you will develop ideas into a real company, learn how to fund and finance your company, design a logo, business cards, website, brochures, press releases, marketing objectives, and more.

 Business Training and Development

 - Experience (annual conference and monthly professional development events)

 - Virginia SBDC Class Schedule

 - Virginia’s Enterprise Zone program incentivizes investments within specifically targeted areas.

 - Total Action for Progress Business Seed Capital, Inc. provides micro-financing for start-up or existing businesses.
-The program provides flexible commercial loan packages, including short or long-term loans to qualifying customers in the greater Roanoke Region, cities of Roanoke, Salem, Lexington and the counties of Alleghany, Botetourt, Pulaski, and the towns of Vinton and Clifton Forge.
+The program offers flexible commercial loan packages, including short or long-term loans to qualifying customers in the greater Roanoke Region, cities of Roanoke, Salem, Lexington, and the counties of Alleghany, Botetourt, Pulaski, and the towns of Vinton and Clifton Forge.

-- Economic Development Authority of the City of Roanoke created the first-of-its-kind Entrepreneurial District within the city to stimulate and support entrepreneurship by offering incentives in the areas of training, research projects, loans, and reducing the cost of services.
+- City of Roanoke Economic Development Authority created the first-of-its-kind Entrepreneurial District within the city to stimulate and support entrepreneurship by offering incentives in the areas of training, research projects, loans, and reducing the cost of services.

 - U.S. Small Business Administration assists small businesses to start, grow, and prosper.